ypid/event-processing-framework/README.md

 ## Requirements

 * GNU/Linux host.
 MacOS is also known to work but not officially supported.
-* Installed and basic knowledge: See ./templates/Dockerfile
 * Vector.dev, v0.36.1.
+* The tools listed in ./templates/Dockerfile are installed and you have basic knowledge of them.
 * Alternatively, it is also supported to execute the requirements in a container.
 Refer to the helpers/make script.